coolaj86/mediabox/README.md

 Instructions
 ====

-Check the directory in `checksum-and-move.js` and all of your m4a and mp3 fills will be moved to `./db`

-    ./checksum-and-move.sh
+`checksum-and-move.js`:

+Open the file and change the source and destination directories.

+By default your files remain untouched.
+Hard links to your files are created.
+If desired, uncomment the final `fs.unlink()` and the move will be made permament.

+Note: you should log the output!!!

+    ./checksum-and-move.js >> db-all.txt 2>> db-all.err

+Your files will be moved in this fashion:

     # /Users/coolaj86/Music/iTunes/ArtistX/AlbumY/TitleZ.m4a -> ./db/c4a/c4afce916bdf562b29247619d2ce8031.m4a

 Cuts the datestamp and sorts log files